mohammedyh/domain-manager/README.md

 # Domain Name Management Application

 This application helps manage your domain names.
-You can see when you registered them, when they’ll expire, current DNS records, the registrar and more.
+You can see when you registered them, when they’ll expire, current DNS records, the domain registrar and more.

 ## Tech Stack